corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/api-service-classes.md

 managed by the Service.

-Also the `AppServiceHub` provides ability for `CordaService` to subscribe for lifecycle events of the node, such that it will get notified about node finishing initialisation and when the node is shutting down such that `CordaService` will be able to perform clean-up of some critical resources.
+Also the `AppServiceHub` provides ability for `CordaService` to subscribe for lifecycle events of the node, such that it will get notified about node finishing initialization and when the node is shutting down such that `CordaService` will be able to perform clean-up of some critical resources.
 For more details please have refer to KDocs for `ServiceLifecycleObserver`.

-## Service Lifecycle Events
+## Service lifecycle events

 A Corda node will notify services when significant events occur via *service lifecycle events*.
 Upon initialization, a service can register a function to receive the events and act in whatever way is required.
 Handler functions do not need to handle every single type of event, merely the events that the service is interested in.